lupie2/lupie2/README.md

 ## Hi there 👋 I'm Lukas!

 I'm a data and business analyst from Düsseldorf, Germany.
-Experienced in Python and its libraries, I'm always eager to learn and get better.
+Experienced in Python and SQL, I'm always eager to learn and get better.

 🔭 I’m currently working on\
     - [a model trying to predict NFL matches](https://github.com/lupie2/nfl_prediction)